cedis-epublishing/SetTinyMCEFields/README.md

 # SetTinyMCEFields

- master
-Plugin to disable the TinyMCE in some of the fields in OJS.
+Plugin to disable the TinyMCE in some of the fields in OJS:
+- all TinyMCE fields in the profile
+- the TinyMCE field for comments on an article
+- optional (plugin settings): all TinyMCE fields during the submission process

 # Installation